 the categories of personal data concerned;

-the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organizations;
+the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third party countries or international organizations;

 where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;